stephenbrutch/Thesis-codes-and-documentation/README.md

 3 - For the data I used so that u can import it into the code and run the code, [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/foundational%20PINN%20data.zip) for the zip file of data.
 The code is also in this zip file.

 Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 3.2 should serve enough of a pseudo readme

+## 3 - PINN Model 2

+1 - For the commented/clean Code [click here]()

+2 - For explanataion go to thesis document and it should be Chapter 4

+3 - For the data I used so that u can import it into the code and run the code, [click here]()

+Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 4 should serve enough of a pseudo readme